Philosophy and Classics Postgraduate Studies

 The degree will be awarded after successful completion and assessment of the dissertation by a panel of internal and external assessors.

-(i) Students with a Bachelor Honours degree in Classical Studies or equivalent qualification may, with the permission of the academic head of department, be admitted to the Master’s degree with specialisation in Classical Studies.
+1. With the permission of the academic head of department, students with a Bachelor Honours degree (NQF 8) in Classical Studies may be admitted to the MA with specialisation in Classical Studies.

-(ii) Students must have modules in Latin or Greek at least on/equivalent to NQF level 6 to their credit (depending on the field of specialisation).
+2. Students must have modules in Latin or Greek at least on/equivalent to NQF level 7 to their credit (depending on the field of specialisation).
 A competency interview before admission may be required.

-A dissertation (module code CSMA8900) on a research topic selected by the candidate, in consultation with a supervisor in the department.
+Students are to submit a dissertation on a research topic selected by the candidate, in consultation with a supervisor and the Academic Head of the Department.
 The dissertation must be a demonstration of independent research, clear formulation, and insight into the discipline.
+The dissertation may not exceed 50 000 words and must be completed under the guidance of a supervisor appointed by the Department, in consultation with the student and Academic Head of the Department.

 CODE